As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What is the State Rock of West Virginia?

 The official state rock of West Virginia has been the bituminous coal since 2009.
 Coal has played an essential role in the economic and social fabric of West Virginia since the 1700s, and it can be found throughout the state.
 The first official coal mine opened in 1810 near Wheeling by Conrad Cotts.

 What is West Virginia’s State Mineral?

-West Virginia is among the few U.S. states that don’t have an official designated mineral.
-This is primarily since West Virginia isn’t so abundant in a specific type of mineral or doesn’t possess a unique mineral on its lands.
+West Virginia is among the few U.S. states that don’t have an officially designated mineral.
+This is primarily because West Virginia isn’t so abundant in a specific type of mineral or doesn’t possess a unique mineral on its lands.
 Probably the most sought-after mineral in this state is gold.